GlasslabGames/GlassLabSDK-js/README.md

 **HTTPS**

 Before we can consider the game for release on our production servers, the game must be fully tested over https://.
-This is a simple change for games that don't have webviews, as it just requires the connect URI to include the secure protocol, but games with webviews require additional work.
-You can find more information on that below.
+This is a simple change as it just requires the connect URI to include the secure protocol.

 API Format and Examples
 -----------------------